zhaojinxinyu/cv_convolution/README.md

 # cv_convolution
+1.Use convolution to find images that are identical to the target image.
-Use convolution to find images that are identical to the target image.
+2.Use muti stage convolution to find images that are identical to the target image.